THE IMPORTANCE OF PROTEIN

 This slows all healing and all rebuilding of body tissue.

-are often impressed how quickly and painlessly people with wounds or surgical
+and wound healing.
+I am often amazed how quickly and easily people with wounds

-scars that wonÕt heal complete their healing when they use a nutritional
+or surgical scars that wonÕt heal complete their healing when they follow a

 areas of the body that will not heal properly probably has problems with